raspberrypilearning/animated-story/en/step_3.md

 --- /task ---

-Next you are going to add a new web page and navigation bar to your website.
+Next you are going to add a new webpage and navigation bar to your website.